ruthenium044/Poppy/src/test.md

 ## Fun stuff

-Aqua park

-Siam Park 10:00 - 17:00
+### Siam Park 10:00 - 17:00

 Recommended 4-6 hours 42 eur

-Lago Martiánez 10:00 - 18:00
+### Lago Martiánez 10:00 - 18:00

 About 1 1-hour drive, could be combined with a visit to the north

 Recommended 2-3 hours 6 eur

-Loro Parque Zoo
+### Loro Parque Zoo

 9:30 - 17:30 (last entry around midday)

 Half a day, drive to the north 30 eur per person

-Optional whale-watching tour (~€30–35/person)
+### Optional whale-watching tour (~€30–35/person)

 ## Snorkels

-Drive to Los Gigantes, snorkel at Playa de Alcalá Visit Charco del Tancón
+### Drive to Los Gigantes, snorkel at Playa de Alcalá
+Visit Charco del Tancón

+### Playa de la Arena (near Los Gigantes) Black sand beach with rocky reef sides

+Good variety of reef fish, Good from the beach or rocks

+Go when the sea is calm – swell can affect visibility

 ## Optional dives:

-Go on a wreck dive at El Condesito (max depth ~20 m) Easy, beautiful wreck dive with rich marine life
+### Go on a wreck dive at El Condesito (max depth ~20 m)
+Easy, beautiful wreck dive with rich marine life

-Fun Dive: Dive at Montaña Amarilla or Palm-Mar Wall — rich volcanic reef and swim-throughs
+### Dive at Montaña Amarilla or Palm-Mar Wall — rich volcanic reef and swim-throughs
 Or: Hike to Playa Diego Hernández, a quiet beach with turquoise waters

-Optional dive	Palm-Mar or Amarilla	Scenic reef, rays & lava arches
+### Optional dive	Palm-Mar or Amarilla	Scenic reef, rays & lava arches